SSollestre/CommUserGuide/docs/index.md

 Assumed Knowledge:

 - Know how to with navigating your file system
-- know how to open the Graphical User Interface (GUI)
+- know how to open MySQLWorkbench
 - Know how to use spreadsheets

 ## Software Requirements